Basel-City 2026: All Verified Changes

 What is the new minimum wage in Basel-Stadt from 2026?

 From 1 January 2026 the cantonal minimum wage is CHF 22.20 per hour, which works out to roughly CHF 3'996 per month for a full-time position (42h/week).
+On top of that, the canton requires a holiday supplement (8.33 per cent for workers over 20).
 This is the final stage of MiLoG.

 Does the minimum wage also cover cross-border workers from Germany and France?

-Yes.
-The minimum wage covers every worker whose usual place of work is in Basel-Stadt, regardless of country of residence.
+Yes, for any worker whose usual place of work is in Basel-Stadt, regardless of country of residence.
 A Swiss employer cannot point to lower foreign living costs as a reason to pay less.
+Workers only occasionally present in the canton, and sectors with a binding collective agreement, are treated differently.

 How much does the U-Abo cost in Basel in 2026?